Hasibol-Hoda-Inu/Hasibol-Hoda-Inu/README.md

 - 👋 Hi, I’m @Hasibol-Hoda-Inu
-- 👀 I’m interested in User Experience Design (UXD)
+- I’m an app developer | flutter
-- 🌱 I’m currently learning flutter
+- I’m currently working on mobile applications
+- Former UI/UX designer
-- 📫 How to reach me? follow the link: https://www.linkedin.com/in/hasibol-hoda-inu-39a060215/
+- How to reach me? follow the link: https://www.linkedin.com/in/hasibol-hoda-inu-39a060215/

 <!---
 Hasibol-Hoda-Inu/Hasibol-Hoda-Inu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.